NandishwarSingh/ShooliniQuizCheatExtension/README.md

-This is a Browser Extension not a Website or Web App
+This is a Browser Extension made for cheating on my University Quizes